etn406/zelin-technical-test/README.md

 ### REST API server with Express v5

-Personnaly I would have prefered a Nest.js app since it's more modern, TypeScript-oriented, and feature-packed than Express.
+For a long-term project I would prefere a Nest.js app since it's more structured, TypeScript-oriented, and feature-packed than Express.
 But during the last interview I understood that Zelin is using Express.

 I chose REST over GraphQL because REST is simpler to implement with Express.
 In my opinion GraphQL can be interesting in environments where the frontend team works separately and changes features often, but REST is enough for this kind of small project where the frontend/backend is handled by the same person/team.

-### Front-end application with Angular v19
+### Front-end application with Angular v19 + Material

 I went with Angular as it's the frontend framework used by Zelin, and also because the one I'm the most specialized on.
 The Angular application isn't served by the Express server but by a separated nginx server, for decoupling (easier scaling, faster server startup, etc...)